oasisprotocol/docs/docs/node/run-your-node/prerequisites/set-up-trusted-execution-environment-tee.md

 Couldn't find the platform library. (null)
 ```

-The only thing that needs to be changed is the `pccs_url` value above.
+The only thing that needs to be changed is the `pccs_url` value above. **Do not
+add any comments and/or modify punctuation as these could make the configuration
+file invalid.**

 :::